-Yediyruappa names 3 deputies for Karnataka as new lawmakers get portfolios
+Yediyurappa names 3 deputies for Karnataka as new lawmakers get portfolios

 Bengaluru, Aug 26: In a first, Karnataka will have three Deputy Chief Ministers as Chief Minister B S Yediyurappa on Monday allocated portfolios, more than three weeks after B S Yediyurappa, took oath as chief minister of the state.